 After you brainstorm a prospect list, research those prospects to see if they actually

-- have an aligned “sustainability” mission; and
+- Have an aligned “sustainability” mission

-- have a corporate foundation and/or formal request process.
+- Have a corporate foundation and/or formal request process.

 You might find that Chuck E. Cheese’s might give a direct sponsorship, but would rather provide you with a “fundraising night” for your cause.
 Don’t waste your time and resources cultivating and then soliciting them if that is the case!
 Also, if the business does have a formal process, you want to follow it to be respectful.
 The best prospects are going to be the businesses where the support they have to give matches the support you’re looking for.
 You can always come back to prospects in the future if your needs change.

-3. Collect best contact information and reach out
+3. Collect contact information and reach out

-4. Put together a proposal with many benefits
+4. Put together a proposal

 - A brief but powerful and confident statement of nonprofit impact and history.